austral-electronics/QuantumCM4/README.md

 See above

 **Configure the default image for the Quantum CM4 Platform:**

-    ssh quantum@192.168.100.100
-The default password is : pass

-On windows you can launch also install [putty](https://putty.org/) and create a .bat shortcut with :

-    putty.exe -ssh quantum@192.168.100.100 -pw pass

-For developers, we recommend [MobaXterm](https://mobaxterm.mobatek.net/download.html).

 Verify the internet connection of the Quantum CM4 :